-15 Things You Should Never Forget About Alicia Keys
+15 Essential Things to Know About Alicia Keys

 "It was a hard, depressing, frustrating time," Keys, who was signed by Columbia at 16 after she graduated early from NYC's Professional Performing Arts School, told The Guardian in 2001.
 "The record label had the wrong vision for me.
 They didn't want me to be an individual, didn't really care.
 They just wanted to put me in a box."

-All Davis needed was to hear a sampling of Keys' original work to put in a call at Columbia and then sign her to his J Records, which had a phenomenon on its hands when her first album, Songs in A Minor, debuted at No. 1 on the Billboard chart.
+Davis listened to a sampling of Keys' original work and that was all he needed to hear before putting in a call to Columbia and then signing her to his J Records, which had a phenomenon on its hands when her first album, Songs in A Minor, debuted at No. 1 on the Billboard 200.

 Article continues below